voicelessreason/ESPN_FF_Tool/README.md

     a.
 Replace the value in league_names with your league name.
 If you are in multiple leagues, add them all to the array.
 Ex: ['League One', 'League Two']

     b.
-Replace the header 'Sample League:' with your league's name, and fill in your league ID. (repeat for multiple leagues).
+Replace the header 'Sample League:' with your league's name, and fill in your league ID.
+Copy the entire block and repeat for multiple leagues).

         i.
 Public Leagues: Leave the final two values as None for each league ii.
 Private Leagues: Visit your league's page and copy over the necessary fields from your cookies.